 To do this, you need to start with basic IT skills, which you can later expand upon and focus on an area of specialisation.

-TrainSmart Australia offers a VET Student Loan (VSL) approved online Diploma of Information Technology course as well as Diploma of Information technology Networking that can prepare you with the essential skills you need to pursue a new career path.
+TrainSmart Australia offers a VET Student Loan (VSL) approved online Diploma of Information Technology course as well as the Diploma of Information Technology Networking that can prepare you with the essential skills you need to pursue a new career path.

-You’ll learn how to provide a broad range of IT support, and develop a strong foundation in computing, hardware, multimedia technologies, and operating and network systems.
+You’ll learn how to provide IT support and develop a strong foundation in computing, hardware, multimedia technologies, and operating and network systems.

 Information technology careers